dan4thewin/FreeForth2/docs/FreeForth.md

 and the adef is executed: this gives user interactivity, and opens a way to simpler compilation optimizations, freed from the usual complexity of STATE (often "smart") handling.

-However, users of usual Forth systems may be surprised by the unusual need to close a FreeForth adef with a ;
-(after trying `1 2 + .` and not seeing the expected `3` answer, some have thought FreeForth isn't worth another try).
+However, users of usual Forth systems may be surprised by the unusual need to close a FreeForth adef with a `;` (after trying `1 2 + .` and not seeing the expected `3` answer, some have thought FreeForth isn't worth another try).
 However, as soon as they understand, `1 2 + . ;` (with a final `;`) indeed displays `3`, and they can even try adefs with control structures (which can't be interpreted by usual Forth systems) such as `4 TIMES r .
 REPEAT ;` which simply displays `3 2 1 0`.

+> [!TIP]
+> FreeForth2 automatically terminates an anonymous definition with ` ;` at the end of the line.
+> To continue an anonymous definition onto the next line, use `\`.

 FreeForth is almost PREFIX-free: apart from the main loop, only a few FreeForth words parse the input source: